awslabs/aws-iot-device-client/source/tunneling/README.md

 You can enable or disable the Secure Tunneling feature by a CLI argument or in the configuration file.

 `enabled`: Whether or not the Secure Tunneling feature is enabled (True/False).
+If not specified, Secure Tunneling feature is enabled by default.

 #### Configuring the Secure Tunneling feature via the command line
 ```